Cole Palmer has the 'X-factor' to take Chelsea to the Premier League title, says Paul Merson

 Chelsea come from two goals down to win 4-3 at rivals Spurs; Cole Palmer scores two penalties, taking his goal involvement tally to 50 since the start of last season; Paul Merson and Jamie Carragher feel he could take Chelsea all the way

-Cole Palmer possesses the "X-factor" to lead Chelsea to a Premier League title, says Paul Merson, while Jamie Carragher thinks he could become Chelsea's "greatest ever."
+Cole Palmer possesses the "X-factor" to lead Chelsea to a Premier League title, says Paul Merson, while Jamie Carragher thinks he could become one of Chelsea's "greatest ever."

 Chelsea fought back from two goals down to win 4-3 at London rivals Tottenham to close the gap on Premier League leaders Liverpool to four points.

-Palmer kept his nerve at key moments to score twice from the penalty point as he became the first player in Premier League history to score 12 consecutive spot kicks.
+Palmer kept his nerve at key moments to score twice from the penalty spot as he became the first player in Premier League history to score 12 consecutive spot kicks.

 The England star also provided the assist for Enzo Fernandez, meaning no player in the Premier League has registered more goal involvements since the start of last season than Palmer's tally of 50.